Joyce-Wanjiku/Andela-Project/README.md

 I've taken the liberty to add Bootstrap framework to help in responsiveness and enable mobile-first.

-# LOGIN FORM
+# Login Form

-HTML file: login.html
+HTML file: login.html.
-CSS file: login.css
+CSS file: login.css.

 I've used boostrap heavily on this form to facilitate efficient UI for the fields and buttons in this form.